Creating Cross-Platform Games

 When you develop a game to run on multiple platforms, there must be a separate project for each platform.
-Each project may reference the same source code files and game asset files, but building each project will create an executable that can run on its designated platform.
+Each project may reference the same source code files and game asset files, but building each project creates an executable that can run on its designated platform.

 Method 1: A Solution File for Each Platform.

-One approach to maintaining separate projects for each platform might be to create a solution file for each supported platform, each with its own single project.
-If the projects in each solution reference the same source and game asset files, changes to those files will be reflected in each solution.
+One approach to maintaining separate projects for each platform might be to create a solution file for each supported platform, with each having its own single project.
+If the projects in each solution reference the same source and game asset files, changes to those files are reflected in each solution.

-The drawback to this method is that each solution will have to be maintained separately.
-When you make changes to a project, such as adding new source and game asset files, renaming or removing items, the changes you make in one solution will not be reflected automatically in other solutions.
+A drawback to this method is that each solution must be maintained separately.
+When you make changes—such as adding new source and game asset files, and renaming or removing items—to a project in one solution, those same changes are not reflected automatically in other solutions.

 Method 2: A Solution File with Multiple Projects

-For example, the Game Studio solution for MyGame might house a project folder for the following:
+For example, the Game Studio solution for MyGame might include a project folder for a: